What is Egyptian faience?

 Archaeological research and replication experiments have shown that there were many recipes for Egyptian faience.
 These recipes varied by location and also over time.
 Here are some examples of different Egyptian faience recipes (these have all been fired just once and are glazed with the self-glazing efflorescence technique; the turquoise color is created by copper in the paste):

 The online UCLA Encylopedia of Egyptology has an excellent article on ancient Egyptian faience by Paul T. Nicholson.
-For more suggested references, see my bibliography page.
+For more suggested references, see my selected Egyptian faience readings.